Markus Breitschmid: Collaboration with Valerio Olgiati

 The collaboration between Breitschmid and Olgiati ended in 2022 in a dispute over fees that Olgiati demanded for work on an architectural project in Virginia.
 Moreover, Olgiati used the terms "mentally weak" and "psychopath" in an address to Breitschmid.
 Olgiati filed a civil lawsuit against Breitschmid in the US Federal Court of Western District of Virginia (Case: 7:23-cv-00352) on June 14, 2023.
 As seen in the original court filing, Olgiati sued Breitschmid in federal court for $360,000 in architecture fees, which constituted 90 percent of the total project budget of $400,000.
 An article by The Architect's Newspaper outlines the dispute.
 The article describes that the building contractor estimated Olgiati's design to be more than double the cost of the initial budget.
 The court filings by Breitschmid's attorney reveal that Breitschmid takes the position a) that he owes Olgiati nothing because they never had an architect-client contract; b) that Olgiati produced a set of rudimentary preliminary project drawings only; c) that Olgiati did not even produce what is listed under §3.2 Schematic Design Phase Services (e.g., Olgiati never provided a “budget for the Cost of the Work” [§ 3.2.5.2]) in the industry-standard AIA Document B104-2017; d) that he never used any of Olgiati's drawings for his project that was built actually; and, e) that the project was simply a continuation of their 16-year collaboration.
-In August of 2022, Olgiati published a post on his Instagram page (which has since been removed) that shows a plan drawing of Olgiati's project and is labeled: "Markus Breitschmid together with local architects executes a distorted version of my design for the Manahoac House in Riner, Virginia."
+In August 2022, Olgiati published a post on his Instagram page (which has since been removed) that shows a plan drawing of Olgiati's project and is labeled: "Markus Breitschmid together with local architects executes a distorted version of my design for the Manahoac House in Riner, Virginia."
 The Architect's Newspaper subsequently published Olgiati's post as well as a side-by-side comparison of plans and elevation of Olgiati's project and the new project designed by Breitschmid that was built.
 A judge ruled that Olgiati's statement was a non-actionable opinion.
 Court filings also show that, in addition, Olgiati filed a lawsuit for defamation against Breitschmid for $1 Million.
 As court filings indicate, the dispute of the defamation part of the case surrounds the question of architectural licensure and registration of Olgiati in the Commonwealth of Virginia.
 Public court documents indicate that the lawsuit was settled out of court on September 16, 2024.
 A United States District Judge ordered Case 7:23-cv-00352 Valerio Olgiati, Plaintiff v.
 Markus Breitschmid, Defendant dismissed on October 8, 2024.